letsencrypt/website/content/en/docs/integration-guide.md

 warning about a name mismatch or expired certificate, browsers do not allow such a click through for hostnames with an active HSTS header.

+# Using ACME

+Members of our community have been working on [Best Practices for ACME Client Operations] (https://github.com/https-dev/docs/blob/master/acme-ops.md).
+As you use an ACME client to get a Let's Encrypt certificate or develop your own ACME client, please review this doc.

 # When to Renew

 We recommend renewing certificates automatically when they have a third of their